 The Dorman case involved an order that immediately changed child custody.
 It was appealable because it resolved all issues in the custody petition.
-Husband contends that the factual findings in the January 2009 order completely resolved the child support issue.
+The husband contends that the factual findings in the January 2009 order completely resolved the child support issue.
 However, they did not.
-The January 2009 order did not specify any amount husband had to pay or any time frame for payment.
+The January 2009 order did not specify any amount the husband had to pay or any time frame for payment.
 Those issues were not decided until the November 2009 judgment.

 The January 2009 Order Re Spousal Maintenance

 The January 2009 order modifying spousal maintenance is appealable, so the Court had jurisdiction over that part of the appeal.
 The spousal maintenance order clearly involved different issues than the decree of dissolution.
 It also had an immediate effect on the judgment.

 The husband was immediately compelled to pay $4,750 per month for the subsequent 24 months.
 Additionally, the Arizona Supreme Court’s decision in In re Estate of McGathy, 246 P.3d 628 (2010) supports this ruling.
 The Court ruled that an order completely resolving a particular petition is appealable notwithstanding the fact that the case may be ongoing

 The court’s reasoning in McGathy applies to orders resolving post-decree petitions.
 The Court affirmed both the order modifying spousal maintenance and awarding wife attorney fees.
 It set out its reasoning on these issues in a separate memorandum opinion.